01732 496 523

 Good ventilation and heating in a basement conversion is fundamental to creating the desired internal environment and preventing unpleasant odours and condensation.

 Natural ventilation via windows is one solution, however these are obviously less available in a basement than above ground.
-In order to therefore deal with the atmospheric moisture that is produced by everyday use, some form of mechanical ventilation or climate control may be required to achieve a specific relative humidity or temperature.
+To manage the atmospheric moisture produced by everyday use, you may need to install mechanical ventilation or climate control to maintain a specific relative humidity or temperature.

-If your basement conversion is to be a living space, the importance of getting natural light in cannot be overestimated.
+If you convert your basement into a living space, you must prioritise getting natural light in.
 The only exceptions being if you are creating a specialist area like a cinema or wine cellar which may benefit from no natural light.

 Generally speaking though, it is sensible to incorporate as much natural light as possible, and sophisticated solutions such as sun pipes, walk-on roof lights, light wells or skylights will not only add to your overall comfort but also increase the value of your basement conversion.